Spring forward on the Isle – 7 ways to see in the new season

 Dreamland Joss Bay Surf School.
 Photo VisitBritain

-Enjoy the thrill of the ride and free entry at Dreamland this spring (reopens 6 April), letting the fun last all day.
-Then ride the waves at beautiful Joss Bay with the Surf School (opens 6 April and choose from surfing or stand up paddle boarding, group or private lessons), and Kent Surf School (open from April).
+Enjoy the thrill of the ride and free entry at Dreamland this spring, letting the fun last all day.
+Then ride the waves at beautiful Joss Bay with the Surf School (opens Easter and choose from surfing or stand up paddle boarding, group or private lessons), and Kent Surf School (open from April).

 However you choose to spend your Spring time, you won’t be disappointed when you visit Margate, Broadstairs, Ramsgate and the surrounding villages.